itzfelixv/sfis/README.md

 4. Submit a pull request with a description of your changes.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE]() file for more details.
+This project is licensed under the CC BY-NC 4.0 License.
+See the [LICENSE](LICENSE) file for more details.

 ## Contact
 For any questions or support, feel free to reach out at [itzfelixv@gmail.com](mailto:itzfelixv@gmail.com).